finitelabs/control4-esphome/README.md

 - Added support for OpenSSL with "Encryption Key" authentication mode across all applicable algorithms

+### Fixed

+- Fixed a bug with the authentication flow in the latest 2025.10.0 firmware

 ## v20250811 - 2025-08-11

 ### Fixed